frymire/cmake-dll-demo/README.md

 ### Installation

-Create a build directory and call cmake from the command line, indicating where the CMakeLists.txt file is:
+Create a build directory and call cmake from there on the command line, indicating where the CMakeLists.txt file is:

 	CMakeTest\build> cmake ../src -G "Visual Studio 14 2015 Win64"